Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

           The two mirror-extruded bones.

-Bones have an extra "mirror extruding" tool, called by hitting :kbd:`Shift-E`.
+Bones have an extra "mirror extruding" tool, called by pressing :kbd:`Shift-E`.
 By default, it behaves exactly like the standard extrusion.
-But once you have enabled the X-Axis mirror editing option (see `X-Axis Mirror Editing`_), each extruded tip will produce *two new bones*, having the same name except for a leading "_L/_R" code (for left/right, see the :doc:`next page </rigging/armatures/editing/properties#naming_conventions>`).
+But once you have enabled the X-Axis mirror editing option (see `X-Axis Mirror Editing`_), each extruded tip will produce *two new bones*, having the same name except for the ``_L``/``_R`` suffix (for left/right, see the :doc:`next page </rigging/armatures/editing/properties#naming_conventions>`).
-The "_L" bone behaves like the single one produced by the default extrusion - you can grab/rotate/scale it exactly the same way.
+The ``_L`` bone behaves like the single one produced by the default extrusion - you can grab/rotate/scale it exactly the same way.
-The "_R" bone is its mirror counterpart (along the armature's local X axis), see (*Mirror extrusion example*).
+The ``_R`` bone is its mirror counterpart (along the armature's local X axis), see (*Mirror extrusion example*).

 .. warning::

-   Note that exactly as in mesh editing, if you press :kbd:`Esc` right after you have pressed :kbd:`E`, the extruded bones will be there but their length will be zero, so very likely this will give you some headaches.
-If you realize the problem immediately, you can undo by pressing :kbd:`Ctrl-Z`.
+   Cancelling the extrude action causes the newly created bones to snap back to the source position, *(creating zero length bones)*.
+   These will be removed when exiting editmode, however they can cause confusion and it's unlikely you want to keep them.
+   If you realize the problem immediately undo the extrude action.

 In case you're wondering, you cannot just press :kbd:`X` to solve this as you would in mesh editing, because extrusion selects the newly created tips, and as explained below the delete command ignores bones' ends.